tweaselORG/cli/README.md

   Record the traffic of the Android app `app.apk` on a physical device.
 Wait for the user to stop the collection.

     $ tweasel record-traffic app.apk

+  Record the traffic of the app with the ID `org.example.app` on a physical Android device.

+    $ tweasel record-traffic org.example.app --platform android

   Record the traffic of the iOS app `app.ipa` for 60 seconds on the physical iPhone with the IP 10.0.0.2.
 The host that runs the proxy has the IP 10.0.0.2.